-Having your boiler hidden away in a bedroom wardrobe sounds like a great idea, but installing a boiler in the same room you sleep in can often raise concerns.
-We’ve put this article together to let you know how you can safely install a boiler in a bedroom.
+Naturally, there may be some concerns around installing a boiler in the same room you sleep but this article reveals how you can safely install a boiler in a bedroom.

 There would have been a time when sleeping in the same room as a boiler wouldn’t have been recommended but nowadays boilers are incredibly efficient, safe and reliable appliances.
 You just need to ensure that the boiler is room sealed.